 Yes No N/A 1.
-Is the organizational structure of the applicant organization clearly defined?
+Is the organizational structure clearly defined?
 (Agency History, Org.
-Chart & Parent Org.
-Info.)
-2. Has the organization had changes to key staff or positions in the past 12 months?
-(Narrative question) 3.
+Chart, Mission) 2.
 Does the board reflect a diverse representation of the community including minority & consumer participation, professionals from the community at large, persons with low income, and consumer advocates?
-(Board Member Form, Staff & Board Profile Question) 4.
+(Board Member List, Staff & Board Profile Question) 3.
 Does board membership provide sufficient size and structure for community participation (i.e. board vacancies, size and term length)?
-(Board Member Form) 5.
+(Board Member Info) 4.
 Is the board actively involved in the leadership of the organization and providing adequate financial oversight, involvement in fundraising and strategic planning?
-(Board Involvement Question, Board minutes & bylaws)
+(Board Involvement Question, Board Minutes & Bylaws)